-The Only Intact Fish Skin Graft: Managing Challenging Chronic and Acute Wounds
+The Only Intact Fish Skin Graft: Managing Challenging Chronic and Acute Wounds.

 Backed by robust clinical data including the landmark Odinn Study